 Like the first flowers of spring Maggie is a splash of colour that brightens up the day.
 Her cheery demeanour and contagious smile ensure that her sessions are far removed from most young people’s experience of schooling.
 Maggie is incredibly passionate about the state of roadsides in our local community and no Ranger can compete with her when it comes to the amount of rubbish picked up in a typical day on Watch NK.

 Hard work and intelligence are the hall-marks of our Design Team Lead.
 Her talents aren’t just confined to the design team office however as she works weddings and teaches university students too.
+She even put together a whole new Sustainable Building qualification from scratch.
 Her namesake, (Sir Francis) was awarded a knighthood in 1581 and we believe it’s only a matter of time until our Hollie gets one too.

 Charlie Kennedy and Billy Richardson

 Meet our new forestry apprentices.
 So much woodland to manage meant we needed to bring in some raw power and they both certainly fit the bill.
-Soon to be wielding chainsaws and taking care of our environment.
+In the short time they’ve been with us they’re already qualified to work with chainsaws, strimmers and much more.
+Under Nigel’s demanding tutelage they are learning how to take care of our environment.

-The head of The Hive Cafe and master cake mixer Maz is also the chef for our wedding parties.
-She’s equally good at whipping up meals as she is passing on her skills to our learners and has been the saviour of many a cold day with a hot treat for shivering Rangers.
+The head of The Hive Cafe and master cake mixer, Maz is also the chef for our wedding parties and other events.
+She’s equally good at whipping up tasty meals as she is passing on her skills to our Hospitality learners and has been the saviour of many a cold day with a hot treat for shivering Rangers.